opensearch-project/sql/docs/user/interfaces/asyncqueryinterface.rst

         "region":"eu-west-1",
         "sparkSubmitParameter": "--conf spark.dynamicAllocation.enabled=false"
     }'
-If this setting is not configured during bootstrap, Async Query APIs will be disabled and it requires a cluster restart to enable them back again.
+The user must be careful before transitioning to a new application or region, as changing these parameters might lead to failures in the retrieval of results from previous async query jobs.
-We make use of default aws credentials chain to make calls to the emr serverless application and also make sure the default credentials have pass role permissions for emr-job-execution-role mentioned in the engine configuration.
+The system relies on the default AWS credentials chain for making calls to the EMR serverless application.
+It is essential to confirm that the default credentials possess the necessary permissions to pass the role required for EMR job execution, as specified in the engine configuration.
 *  ``applicationId``, ``executionRoleARN`` and ``region`` are required parameters.
 *  ``sparkSubmitParameter`` is an optional parameter.
 It can take the form ``--conf A=1 --conf B=2 ...``.